All Episodes

 But I know that many people are trying for this, and they're using the exact line of thinking that you've treated us to today.

-So it's not just prime time TV, it's some of our news broadcasts as well.
+It's some of our news broadcasts as well.

-But thankfully we haven't gotten to the point where leftists can tell us what we can and can't watch.
+But thankfully, we haven't gotten to the point where leftists can tell us what we can and can't watch.

 And we're back at a cutting edge of societal evolution.